Is Blockchain a Good Career choice?

 Blockchain is usually associated with cryptocurrencies but it is much more than that.
 Blockchain is a fundamental technology like the internet, while cryptocurrencies are just one use-case sort of like how emails are an application built upon the fundamental internet backbone.
 This means that the potential for careers in blockchain is enormous and we are already seeing heavy development in blockchain tech by massive corporations and start-ups alike.

-This interest in blockchain by BigTech giants, large Banks and small startups means that blockchain exports have their choice of career options to choose from, provided they have the necessary expertise.
+This interest in blockchain by BigTech giants, large Banks and small startups means that blockchain experts have their choice of career options to choose from, provided they have the necessary expertise.
 Eventually, the attractiveness of a career in Blockchain boils down tot he following points: